 Five tips to help pharmacy professionals digitise their career.

-Pharmacy professionals provide their thoughts and advice to a colleague who is on the receiving end of negative online comments.
+Pharmacy professionals give their thoughts and advice on the receiving negative comments on social media.

 Steve Hemsley describes how pharmacy professionals can optimise the use of social media to develop and grow their career or business.